Garland A. Kelley

 Key Decisions and Settlements

-- SANJAY SHARMA – Represent individual defendant in the matter Bergstein, et al. v.
+SANJAY SHARMA – Represented an individual defendant in the matter Bergstein, et al. v.
 Stroock & Stroock & Lavan, et al., related to the purchase and sale of the Miramax film library; obtained complete dismissal of all claims via anti-SLAPP motion and significant attorneys’ fee award.

-- TRAMMELL CROW COMPANY – with Patty Glaser, represented Trammell Crow and related entities in litigation filed in L.A.
+TRAMMELL CROW COMPANY – represented Trammell Crow and related entities in litigation filed in L.A.
 County Superior Court regarding a real estate venture.
 Prevailed at summary adjudication on virtually all claims, thereafter persuading the Court to rule in our favor as to the remaining issue as a matter of law, avoiding the need for a jury trial.

-- CAIN BROTHERS & COMPANY – with Patty Glaser, represent investment banking and financial advisory firm in litigation related to multi-state, multi-facility bond transaction and swap contract with Lehman Brothers.
+CAIN BROTHERS & COMPANY – with Patty Glaser, represented investment banking and financial advisory firm in litigation related to multi-state, multi-facility bond transaction and swap contract with Lehman Brothers.